 - Term of Duration – Perpetual means the entity intends to exist forever.
 Some entities will instead choose a specified end date.

 - Registered Agent’s information – A South Dakota Registered Agent is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+This is often one of the owners, and if their home address is used, that address becomes public information.
+Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 - Access is also provided to view the original Articles of Organization or Articles of Incorporation.